The link is not the document.

 About the rule · Updated 2 May 2026

-Every English landlord and letting agent must give every named tenant the GOV.UK Information Sheet by 31 May 2026.
-Enforcement can reach £7,000 per breach, rising to £40,000 for repeated breaches.
+Every English landlord and letting agent must give every named tenant the GOV.UK Information Sheet.
+The deadline is 31 May 2026.
+This page explains the evidence you may want to keep if you need to show later what was sent, when, and for which tenancy.

 Each source is pinned to the version in force at issue.
 If GOV.UK updates a page, the link here refreshes; existing records keep their original version.